-Certain drugs, legal and illegal, can have a negative effect on male fertility (a man’s ability to father a child).
-Men who wish to father a child should talk to their doctor before starting a new medication or having any treatments.
-Non-FDA approved male fertility supplements may be widely advertised as fertility enhancers but they have not been scientifically evaluated and may cause harm.
-Before you take any supplements it is important to discuss it with a healthcare provider.
+Some drugs -- legal and illegal -- can have a negative effect on male fertility (a man’s ability to father a child).
+If you want to father a child, be sure to talk to your healthcare provider about any drugs you are taking and their potential side effects related to fertility.
+Be especially careful with non-FDA approved male fertility supplements.
+They may be widely advertised as fertility enhancers, but they haven’t been scientifically evaluated and may cause harm.

-- Testosterone: Replacement testosterone (also called supplemental testosterone) has a strong negative effect on sperm production.
-When testosterone is given to a man, the hormonal signals that tell the testicles to make testosterone and to make sperm are blocked, and the man’s natural testosterone production stops.
+- Testosterone: Testosterone replacement (also called supplemental testosterone) has a strong negative effect on sperm production.
+When you take testosterone, the hormonal signals that tell your testicles to make testosterone and to make sperm are blocked.
+Your natural testosterone production then stops.
 This causes the level of testosterone in the testicles to drop sharply -- too low to support strong sperm production.
 The most likely outcomes are a very low sperm concentration or a complete absence of sperm from the semen.

-This effect can be reversed for most men; however, it may take 6-12 months or more for sperm production to return to normal.
-In general, men who are trying to cause a pregnancy should not use any form of testosterone.
+This effect can be reversed for most men.
+However, it may take six to 12 months or more for sperm production to return to normal.
+In general, men trying to cause a pregnancy should not use any form of testosterone.

 Because of the strong negative impact of anabolic steroids on male fertility and the other health concerns related to these substances, men should not use these drugs.

 - Alcohol: Light to moderate alcohol drinking does not appear to affect male fertility.
-Heavy alcohol drinking (more than 14 mixed drinks/week), however, may decrease the production of testosterone, increase the rate at which testosterone is cleared from the bloodstream, and increase a man’s estrogen levels.
+Heavy alcohol drinking (more than 10-14 drinks/week), however, may decrease the production of testosterone, increase the rate at which testosterone is cleared from the bloodstream and increase a man’s estrogen levels.
 All of this can cause a lower testosterone level, which can harm sperm production.

-Men who drink four or more alcoholic beverages on a regular basis should consider drinking less.
+Men who drink more than 10-14 alcoholic beverages per week on a regular basis should consider drinking less.

-- Marijuana: THC, the active ingredient in marijuana, decreases sperm production and weakens sexual drive by interfering with the production of testosterone.
-THC also has a direct harmful effect on the movement of sperm.
+- Marijuana: THC, the active ingredient in marijuana, may decrease sperm production and weakens sexual drive by interfering with the production of testosterone.
+THC also may also have a direct harmful effect on the movement of sperm.
 Marijuana may also be laced with heavy metals (such as lead) to increase its weight or more addictive illicit drugs, such as cocaine.

 Because of the negative effects of marijuana on male fertility, couples considering pregnancy should stop all marijuana use.

 - Opiates (narcotics): Opiates include both prescription medications (for treating pain and addiction) and illegal street drugs.
 Long-term use of opiates can disrupt the signals that control testosterone production, which can cause low testosterone and decrease the quantity and quality of the sperm.
-The extent of the impact depends on the opiates being used, the dose, and how long the man is using the opiates.
+The extent of the impact depends on what the opiates are, the dose and how long they’ve been used.

 Men taking opiates to treat addiction should speak with their addiction counselor about the impact of their medications on fertility, as some treatments are less harmful than others.

-- 5-alpha-reductase inhibitors (finasteride, dutaseride, and propecia): These medications are used to treat prostate enlargement and hair loss.
+- 5-alpha-reductase inhibitors (finasteride (Propecia®) and dutasteride (Avodart®): These medications are used to treat prostate enlargement and hair loss.
 The impact of these medications is mild and will reverse once the medication is stopped.
 Men who use these drugs to treat prostate enlargement will have a decrease in the volume of the semen and the total number of sperm in the semen, which may make it harder to cause a pregnancy.

-Most men taking this medication to treat hair loss will not have a serious change in their sperm numbers.
-However, up to 5% of men taking this medication for either reason will have a major reduction in their sperm numbers.
-For that reason, we recommend men stop these medications if they are having trouble creating a pregnancy.
+If you take this medication to treat hair loss it won’t cause a serious change in your sperm numbers.
+However, up to 5% of men taking this medication for either reason will have a reduction in their sperm numbers.
+You should stop these medications if you’re having trouble creating a pregnancy.
 These medications can also cause a decrease in sex drive, which, in most cases, should go back to normal when the medication is stopped.

-- Alpha blockers (silodosin, tamsulosin, alfuzosin, Hytrin®, Cardura®): Alpha blockers are used to treat urinary symptoms caused by an enlarged prostate.
+- Alpha blockers (silodosin (Rapaflo®), tamsulosin (Flomax®), alfuzosin (Uroxatral®), terazosin (Hytrin®), doxazosin (Cardura®): Alpha blockers are used to treat urinary symptoms caused by an enlarged prostate.
 These medications affect male fertility in different ways, depending on which way each medication works.
-Silodosin and Tamsulosin can both cause a sharp decrease in the volume of ejaculation or may inhibit ejaculation completely.
+Silodosin and tamsulosin can both cause a sharp decrease in the volume of ejaculation or may inhibit ejaculation completely.

-Men who are taking an alpha blocker or having urinary symptoms should see a urologist to discuss the possible impact of the alpha blockers on fertility, and the treatment options for urinary symptoms.
+If you take an alpha blocker or have urinary symptoms, you should see a urologist to discuss the possible impact of the alpha blockers on fertility, and the treatment options for urinary symptoms.

 - Selective serotonin reuptake inhibitors (SSRIs): These medications are commonly prescribed in the United States for the treatment of depression and anxiety.
-These medications may prevent the proper movement of sperm through the reproductive tract or otherwise harm the sperm.
+These medications may cause sexual dysfunction, particularly prolonged time to ejaculation.

 Men who take SSRIs and who are having trouble fathering a child should see a urologist for semen testing, and talk with their mental health provider about other medications.

 - Ketoconazole: This medication is used to treat fungal infections.
-It is commonly applied to the skin as a cream, ointment, or powder.
-There is no evidence to suggest that applying ketoconazole to the skin harms male fertility.
-When it is taken as a pill, ketoconazole hurts testosterone production and decreases sperm production.
+It’s commonly applied to the skin as a cream, ointment or powder.
+There’s no evidence to suggest that applying ketoconazole to the skin harms male fertility.
+When it’s taken as a pill, ketoconazole hurts testosterone production and decreases sperm production.

 - Chemotherapy: All chemotherapy medications used to treat cancer will inhibit sperm production.
 Depending on the type of chemotherapy and the duration of treatment, men may have return of sperm production within two years.
-Occasionally, sperm production never returns and the man becomes infertile.
+In many men, sperm production never returns and the man becomes infertile.
 If you are preparing to go on chemotherapy, talk to your doctor about freezing sperm before starting the chemotherapy.